Our Board and Team

 Gia-MCGA VP, Communications, and Volunteer Coordinator

 Gia is the volunteer coordinator at MCGA.
 She gardens with her family and enjoys growing new and unusual crops.
 Her interest in gardening began as a child when she used to garden with her parents on Guam.
+Her goal is to nurture successful gardens through horticultural education/mentoring and to build a diverse and inclusive gardening community through outreach.
 Unequivocally, one of the best things about being at MCGA is meeting gardeners and sharing produce.

 Michelle-Food Bank Lead